tpapp/DynamicHMC.jl/docs/src/index.md

 nothing # hide
 ```

-Generally, I would recommend defining defining a structure to hold the data and all parameters relevant for the log density (eg the prior).
+Generally, I would recommend defining defining an immutable composite type (ie `struct`) to hold the data and all parameters relevant for the log density (eg the prior).
 This allows you to test your code in a modular way before sampling.
 For this model, the number of draws equal to `1` is a sufficient statistic.

 ```@example bernoulli
 struct BernoulliProblem